 Walk & Bike Mendocino is contacting the good folks who are running for office in Mendocino County.
-The third and fifth district seats for the County are being contested.
-Ted Williams is now running unopposed in the Fifth District.
-There are three seats open on the Ukiah City Council, three open in Fort Bragg in November.
-We’re asking the candidates a few questions so we know where they stand on the issues that matter to us.
+The first, second, and fourth district seats for the County are being contested.
+We’re asking the candidates a few questions so as voters we know where they stand on the issues that matter to us.
 We will be posting the responses as we receive them from the candidates.